encode/django-rest-framework/docs/topics/project-management.md

     Release manager is @***.
     Pull request is #***.

-    Pre checklist:
+    During development cycle:

-    - [x] Upload the new content to be translated to [transifex](http://www.django-rest-framework.org/topics/project-management/#translations).
+    - [ ] Upload the new content to be translated to [transifex](http://www.django-rest-framework.org/topics/project-management/#translations).

     Checklist: